avishekdutta14/ROPE/README.md

-# ROPE - RDP classification of Paprica Edges (under development -beta version)
+# ROPE - RDP classification of Paprica Edges (under development)

 This tools helps in classifying paprica designated edges, and unique sequences (16S and 18S) using RDP classifier.